-If you hate your baby hair and want it to “be gone!”
-There are plenty of well-known women who have chosen to downplay (or permanently remove) their baby hairs.
+If you hate your baby hairs and want it to “be gone!”
+Many well-known celebrities downplay (or permanently remove) their baby hairs.

-Kim Kardashian made headlines some years back when she announced to the world that she lasered her baby hairs because they caused breakouts on her forehead.
+Kim Kardashian made headlines some years back when she announced that she lasered her baby hairs because they caused breakouts on her forehead.
 (Since then, she has admitted that she sometimes misses her baby hair, but unfortunately, her choice was permanent.)

 If you don’t want to take a drastic step like laser treatments, other methods can help reduce or diminish the appearance of baby hair.

-- Waxing or applying depilatory cream are both less invasive hair removal options but are not permanent solutions.
+- Waxing or applying depilatory cream are less invasive hair removal options but not permanent solutions.

-- Plucking or threading your baby hair is time-consuming, (and a bit painful), but could be an option if you don’t have too much of it and you are not seeking a perfectly smooth, hair-free hairline.
+- Plucking or threading your baby hairs is time-consuming (and a bit painful) but could be an option if you don’t have too much of it and are not seeking a perfectly smooth, hair-free hairline.

 Note: Shaving your baby hairs is a complete no-no!
-Let’s say that one more time with feeling: Shaving your baby hairs is a NO-NO!
 Not only will it cause unsightly stubble after the first day or so, shaving will irritate the hairline, which can also lead to acne.

-Here is a helpful video that explains how you can remove baby hairs at home.
+Here is a helpful video explaining how to remove baby hairs at home.

-There are certain medications that, when applied topically, do not reduce or eliminate baby hair, but rather, encourage their growth so they can eventually be incorporated into the rest of your hair.
-You should only pursue a medical solution upon discussing the issue with a qualified medical physician, genetic specialist or dermatologist.
+When applied topically, certain medications do not reduce or eliminate baby hairs but instead encourage their growth so you can eventually incorporate them into the rest of your hair.
+Pursue a medical solution upon discussing the issue with a qualified medical physician, genetic specialist, or dermatologist.

-Wearing haircuts with bangs and other face-framing or windswept hairstyles won’t get rid of your baby hair, but they will certainly camouflage it.
-For most women who hate their baby hair, this is the most feasible and popular solution.
-The advantage of concealing your baby hair, instead of destroying it, is that you’ll still have it around should you ever decide to switch baby hair camps!
+Wearing haircuts with bangs and other face-framing or windswept hairstyles won’t get rid of your baby hair, but they will undoubtedly camouflage it.
+This is the most feasible and popular solution for most women who hate their baby hair.